cetz-package/cetz/lib/plot.typ

   ),)
 }

-// Create a plot environment
+/// Create a plot environment
-//
+///
-// Data for plotting must be passed via `plot.add(..)`
+/// Data for plotting must be passed via `plot.add(..)`
-//
+///
+/// Note that different axis-styles can show different axes.
+/// The `"school-book"` style shows only axis "x" and "y", while
+/// the `"scientific"` style can show "x2" and "y2", if set
+/// (if unset, "x2" mirrors "x" and "y2" mirrors "y").
+Other
+/// axes (e.G. "my-axis") work, but no ticks or labels will be shown.
+///
-// - body (plot.add): Plot add commands
+/// - body (plot.add): Calls of `plot.add` commands
-// - size (array): Plot canvas size
+/// - size (array): Plot canvas size tuple of width and height in canvas units
-// - axis-style (string): "scientific" or "school-book"
+/// - axis-style (string): Axis style "scientific" or "school-book"
-// - ..options (any): The following options are supported per axis
+/// - ..options (any): The following options are supported per axis
-//                    and must be prefixed by `<axis-name>-`, e.G.
+///                    and must be prefixed by `<axis-name>-`, e.G.
-//                    `x-min: 0`.
+///                    `x-min: 0`.
-//                    - min (int): Axis minimum
+///                    - min (int): Axis minimum
-//                    - max (int): Axis maximum
+///                    - max (int): Axis maximum
-//                    - tick-step (float): Major tick step
+///                    - tick-step (float): Major tick step
-//                    - minor-tick-step (float): Major tick step
+///                    - minor-tick-step (float): Major tick step
-//                    - ticks (array): List of ticks values or value/label
+///                    - ticks (array): List of ticks values or value/label
-//                                     tuples
+///                                     tuples
-//                    - unit (content): Tick label suffix
+///                    - unit (content): Tick label suffix
-//                    - decimals (int): Number of decimals digits to display
+///                    - decimals (int): Number of decimals digits to display
 #let plot(body,
           size: (1, 1),
           axis-style: "scientific",